keras-team/keras-io/examples/vision/md/deit.md

 * ViT models are initialized with a combination of different initializers including truncated normal, random normal, Glorot uniform, etc. If you're looking for end-to-end reproduction of the original results, don't forget to initialize the ViTs well.
-* If you want to explore the pre-trained DeiT models in TensorFlow and Keras with code for fine-tuning, [check out these models on TF-Hub](https://tfhub.dev/sayakpaul/collections/deit/1).
+* If you want to explore the pre-trained DeiT models in Keras with code for fine-tuning, [check out these models on TF-Hub](https://tfhub.dev/sayakpaul/collections/deit/1).

 ---